-- 8.37 An ecological appraisal incorporating bat surveys and great crested new surveys has been submitted with the application and the County Ecologist has confirmed acceptance of the recommendations set out in the report in relation to mitigation measures that are intended to be put in place to avoid any adverse impacts on protected species or their habitat.
-The County Ecologist has requested that a copy of the applicant's Impact Assessment and Conservation Payment Certificate (IACPC), countersigned by Natural England, be provided.
-The County Ecologist's request is for a copy of the countersigned IACPC to be provided prior to the determination of the application, however the applicant is not currently able to submit this at the time of preparing the Committee report as updated survey information needs to be submitted to Natural England which can only be carried out during the next ecological surveying window starting April/May 2024.
+- 8.44 An ecological appraisal incorporating bat surveys and great crested new surveys has been submitted with the application and the County Ecologist has confirmed acceptance of the recommendations set out in the report in relation to mitigation measures that are intended to be put in place to avoid any adverse impacts on protected species or their habitat.
+Updates to the report have been requested which can be satisfactorily secured through the imposition of an appropriately worded condition whilst the County Ecologist has also requested that a copy of the Applicant's Impact Assessment and Conservation Payment Certificate (IACPC), countersigned by Natural England, be provided. - 8.45 The County Ecologist's request is for a copy of the countersigned IACPC to be provided prior to the determination of the application, however the Applicant is not currently able to submit this at the time of preparing the Committee Report as updated survey information needs to be submitted to Natural England which can only be carried out during the next ecological surveying window starting Spring 2025.
 Should Members be minded to approve the application therefore, it is recommended that the decision notice is not released until such time that a copy of the countersigned IACPC has been submitted.
-This will ensure that the proposal accords with Local Plan Policy EN2, and Policy ENV6 of the Neighbourhood Plan, in respect of the potential impacts of the proposed development on matters of ecological interest. - 8.38 The County Ecologist in their consultation response requested that details of biodiversity net gain proposals for the site be submitted prior to determination of the application.
-However, this comment was made in the context of the originally submitted proposal for 12no. new-build cottages which would have constituted a major application.
-The subsequent reduction in scale to 7no. cottages classifies the application as a minor development proposal for which there is currently no policy requirement to provide biodiversity net gain measures as part of a proposed development scheme.
-Furthermore, the application was submitted prior to the introduction of mandatory biodiversity net gain and is therefore not required to fulfil this statutory requirement.
+This will ensure that the proposal accords with Policy EN2 of the Local Plan, and Policy ENV6 of the Neighbourhood Plan, in respect of the potential impacts of the proposed development on matters of ecological interest. - 8.46 Biodiversity Net Gain (BNG) information has been submitted with the application in the form of a BNG Statement and accompanying metric calculation which together confirm that more than the mandatory 10% gain can be achieved on-site with an expected 43% improvement in ecological habitats and 35% gain in hedgerow value.
+The principle of the BNG proposals for the site have been accepted but detailed proposals and an updated calculation metric are required prior to development commencing which can be secured through the imposition of an appropriately worded condition in accordance with Local Plan Policy EN2, Policy ENV6 of the Neighbourhood Plan, and the NPPF in this respect.

-8.39 Flood Risk & Drainage
+8.47 Flood Risk & Drainage

-8.40 The application site is located entirely within Flood Zone 1 and is therefore at a low risk of flooding itself.
+8.48 The application site is located entirely within Flood Zone 1 and is therefore at a low risk of flooding itself.
 Drainage information for the site has also been submitted and neither the Environment Agency nor the Lead Local Flood Authority (LLFA) have raised any objection in relation to the drainage proposals for the site.
-It is therefore the case that the proposal does not give rise to any concerns over increasing the risk of flooding elsewhere in accordance with the NPPF Policy EN11 of the Local Plan.
+It is therefore the case that the proposal does not give rise to any concerns over increasing the risk of flooding elsewhere in accordance with the NPPF and Policy EN11 of the Local Plan.